klieret/colored_logging/readme.md

 (...)
 ```

-**Note: Always define a reset sequence that resets the color/formatting to the default value at level 0!**
+**Note: Always define a reset sequence (to the key "reset") that resets the color/formatting to the default value**